ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 }
 ```

 Run your program, go to the PlayerViewController and start playing the video.
 Once the video is playing establish a connection with a cast device and see the video loading on the receiver.
 At this point our video will load on the receiver but our local player will continue playing the content as well.
-You guessed it, the fine tunning will be handled in the next part. :)
+You guessed it, the fine tuning will be handled in the next part. :)

-### Part 4: Tunne player
+### Part 4: Tune player

 Now that our app is capable of playing content remotely we need to let our local player now that this is happening and stop or start it accordignly.